 - 2.5 cups water

-- 3 tbsp taco seasoning – I used smoked paprika instead of regular paprika
+- 3 tablespoon taco seasoning – I used smoked paprika instead of regular paprika

 - 8 cups of mixed greens